TruChipTech/qemu_x86_artifact1/README.md

 # qemu_x86_artifact1
-All artifact required for Qemu X86
+All artifact required for Qemu X86 processor